m15r/gen-username/README.md

 # Random Unique Username Generator

-Simple lightweight script that generates random and unique usernames.
+Easily generates random and unique usernames from a dictionary with thousands of words.
+Simple and lightweight.

 ## Install